Program Details 6 - 9

 - Detailed Assessment Reports and e-Certificate of Participation for all participants

 Top 3 students across each grade

 - The Winners Trophy.

-- Prizes worth up to INR 1 L per student including laptop, headphones and other exciting gadgets.
+- Prizes worth up to INR 1 L per student including laptop, portable speaker and Wi-Fi printer.

 - Learning opportunities at HCL Innovation Labs on real life projects.